Pluggable-Transports/Pluggable-Transports-website/_pages/implement/pt_openvpn.md

 ~~~~
 Save the file and establish the connection, you’re now off the radar!

-Note: We used obfs2 in this example to explain how Pluggable transport can be used with OpenVPN only, Obfs2 is censored in many places and you might use other transports like [Obfs4 – Learn how to use it!]( https://www.pluggabletransports.info/blog/ShapeshifterDispatcherObfs4/)
+Note: We used obfs2 in this example to explain how Pluggable Transports can be used with OpenVPN only, Obfs2 is censored in many places and you might use other transports like [Obfs4 – Learn how to use it!]( https://www.pluggabletransports.info/blog/ShapeshifterDispatcherObfs4/)